Stakeholder Capital and Engagements

 ENGAGING WITH OUR STAKEHOLDERS

-During 2018, the Group engaged with stakeholders and identified material issues presented below.
+During 2019, the Group engaged with stakeholders and identified material issues as presented below:

 |Material Issues Raised or Stakeholder Concern||Mitigation Measures||Communication Channels|